shuban-789/Orion/docs.md

 # Configure SSL

-- Replace "SSLKEY" and "SSLCERT" variable with the path to your SSL certification and SSL key
+- Generate key via openssl
-- It can be self-signed
+- Use SSLcert and SSLkey attributes from the config file

-- Read openssl documentation for more help on generating SSL keys
+# Configuration for /etc/orion/orion.conf

-- If you configure SSL, you may have to use s_client to access the server
+`Allowroot=(yes/no)` - Permit root login or not on RSH server `BannedUsers=(user1,...,usern)` - Ban the login of these users `SSLkey=(path/to/file)` - Configure the path to the SSL key `SSLcert=(path/to/file)` - Configure the path to the SSL certificate